jromerooo2/real-time-l18n/README.md

 # real-time-l18n
-a node and socket.io app to track a location of anyone that enters the room of sockets
+a node and socket.io app designed to track a location of anyone that enters the room of sockets, this was a project designed for a national hackathon in El Salvador, this project won 1st place.

  - npm i || install to install all dependencies
  - create database with users information and different access to each role.
  - npm run start to start developement server